sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-5-run/cp-starter-ibpm-employeeonboarding-5-run.md

 [ACCORDION-BEGIN [Step 7: ](View process visibility workspace for completed workflow)]

-1. In the Workflow Management Fiori launchpad, choose **Monitor Visibility Scenarios** to process the new set of events.
+1. In the Workflow Management Launchpad, choose **Monitor Visibility Scenarios** to process the new set of events.

     !![See Processed data](processeddata_2.png)